-- Complete all reading for Week 1 (See Reading Assignments) - Enroll in the appropriate Course Website for your section (see Course Requirements) - ➤ The Week 1 Preview PowerPoint will be available on the Course Website starting Tuesday, August 18. - Please carefully review the "Week 1 Preview" PowerPoint and complete all tasks included in the slides. - Once you have completed the reading, and the review of the Week 1 Preview PowerPoint, you should then complete the "Week 1 Preview Quiz" on the TWEN website - The Week 1 Preview Quiz opens Tuesday, August 18 - The Quiz will be located under Assignments on TWEN - o Section B: Complete by 10 a.m. on Monday, August 24 - o Section C: Complete by 4 p.m. on Tuesday, August 25 - You should anticipate spending at least one hour on the Week 1 Preview PowerPoint and Preview Quiz, in addition to the time spent preparing and briefing the assigned reading. - Download the In-class Worksheet, found on the Course Website under Course Materials in the Week 1 folder.
+- Complete all reading for Week 1 (See Reading Assignments) - ➤ Enroll in the Course Website for your section (see Course Requirements) - ➤ The Week 1 Preview PowerPoint will be available on the Course Website starting Wednesday, August 11. - Please carefully review the "Week 1 Preview" PowerPoint and complete all tasks included in the slides. - Once you have completed the reading, and the review of the Week 1 Preview PowerPoint, you should then complete the "Week 1 Preview Quiz" on the TWEN website - o The Week 1 Preview Quiz opens Friday, August 13 - The Quiz will be located under Assignments on TWEN - o Complete by 10 a.m. on Monday, August 23 - You should anticipate spending at least one hour on the Week 1 Preview PowerPoint and Preview Quiz, in addition to the time spent preparing and briefing the assigned reading. - Download the In-class Worksheet, found on the Course Website under Course Materials in the Week 1 folder.